temperlang/prismora/src/color.temper.md

 Might be nice to check against something like
 [this color converter][AjaltConverter], but they use [different math][AjaltLinearRgb].
 These numbers are fairly close to those, however.
-Maybe we need to see what the CSS Color Model Level 4 says.
+And we match [CSS Color Model Level 4 conversion][Css4Srgb].

       check("r", linear.vec.x, 0.07323895587840543);
       check("g", linear.vec.y, 0.13286832155381798);